barbazul/1kfa/mod_guide_gm.md

 motivations.

-If the players at the table are not yet inventing their own motivations for their characters, Fateful Moment cards can be assigned again.

-When the transition from downtime to adventure happens, choose Fateful Moments using the procedure [described above](#choose-fateful-moments).
+If the players at the table are not yet inventing their own motivations for their characters, Fateful Moment cards can be assigned again -- when the transition from downtime to adventure happens, choose Fateful Moments using the procedure [described above](#choose-fateful-moments).
 (If they still had a Fateful Moment, the new Fateful Moment replaces the old)